NuevoFoundation/workshops/content/english/_cio/L0-functions.md

     You'll see a lot of code snippets with comments that explain the code in this workshop.
 {{% /notice%}}

-## Function Workflow: Calling, Working with Arguments, and Returning
+## Function Workflow: Calling and Returning

 A function can be called by some code.
 Let's define an example function.
 ```c